xtagon/awesome-battlesnake/README.md

 Battlesnake has an [official list of starter projects](https://docs.battlesnake.com/references/starter-projects), including those from the community.
 This section is reserved for any notable project templates that haven't made that list.

+## Strategies and Algorithms

+This is not exhaustive--these topics are ones that members of the Battlesnake community have decided to share that they use for their snakes.
+Juicy secrets!

+- [A* (A-star)](https://en.wikipedia.org/wiki/A*_search_algorithm) (A graph traversal and path search algorithm)
+- [Flood Fill](https://en.wikipedia.org/wiki/Flood_fill) (An algorithm that helps determine areas that are open/connected)
+- [Minimax](https://en.wikipedia.org/wiki/Minimax) (A tree search algorithm popular among battlesnakes, often paired with [Alpha-beta pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning))
+- [Monte Carlo tree search (MCTS)](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search) (A tree search algorithm with many variants, sometimes using random rollouts and Upper Confidence Trees)
+- [Voronoi](https://en.wikipedia.org/wiki/Voronoi_diagram) (Useful for estimating board area control)

 ## Third-Party Arenas